NVIDIA/hpc-container-maker/docs/tutorial.md

 _Note_: `Stage0` refers to the first stage of a [multi-stage Docker build](https://docs.docker.com/develop/develop-images/multistage-build/).
 Multi-stage builds are a technique that can significantly reduce the size of container images.
-This tutorial will not use multi-stage builds, so the `Stage0` prefix can be considered boilerplate.
+This tutorial section will not use multi-stage builds, so the `Stage0` prefix can be considered boilerplate.

 The next step is to include the HPCCM [building blocks](building_blocks.md) corresponding to the rest of the desired